-Knox County Judges, 1882.
-(Missouri State Archives, photo courtesy of Elizabeth Anne Woolery)
+Jackson County Courthouse, c1950.
+(Missouri State Archives, Massie Collection)

 Missouri's Judicial System

 From its inception in 1820, Missouri state government has been constitutionally divided into three separate branches-the legislative, executive and judicial departments.
 The judicial department's function is not to make the laws of the state or to administer them, but to adjudicate the controversies that arise between persons and parties, to determine fairly and justly the guilt or innocence of persons charged with criminal offenses, and to interpret the laws of the state as enacted by the legislature and carried out by the executive.